ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## Whales and Collusive Capital

 An attacker could challenge the assumption that no entity controls more than the public TABS value for some time.
+The value of TABS relative to current supply and its account distribution informs this risk model.

 This attack, like a pure-PoW double-spend attack, would be invisible until published.